-A quick and easy tool for making your own video DVDs with custom menus
+Make your own video DVDs with custom menus

 If you want to burn videos to disc, DVDStyler is the tool for you.
 There's no audio and data disc support.
 Instead focus is purely on the creation of video DVDs and photo slideshows with customizable interactive menus.

 There are lots of menu templates to choose from, and the program is available for Windows, Mac and Linux, opening up the possibility of cross-platform work.

 DVDStyler is showing its age a little, and its claims of helping you with the create of professional-looking DVDS may be slightly overblown, but it's a solid free DVD burner nonetheless, and a great deal easier to use than some of the alternatives.

 The DVDStyler installer includes a bundled copy of Avast Free Antivirus, which is a superb security tool, but you can opt out if you don't want it.